maldun/Python-HPC/source/index.rst

-A brief introduction to Python (for mathematicians)
+A brief introduction to Python (for scientific computing)
 ======================================================

 Contents: